Best Grow Lights

 Expert Interviews & Opinions

-Size goes hand in hand with cost.
-You aren't going to want to purchase something that it going to be more than you need, because that means that you are spending money on something that isn't the right size for you.
+You aren't going to want to purchase something that is going to be more than you need, because that means that you are spending money on something that isn't the right size for you.
 Be sure to look at the coverage area of each option to ensure that it matches the space in your home that you will be using it.

 Frequently Asked Questions